 Artemia salina are a species of shrimp typically found in salt lakes, bodies of water with a higher salinity than even the ocean.
 During a drought, a salt lake can become a hostile habitat for organisms, and entire populations of Artemia salina sometimes die off.
 During drought conditions, to ensure that the species will repopulate the salt lake when the drought ends, Artemia salina lay thick-shelled eggs called winter eggs that can survive for up to ten years in a dormant state.
 Winter eggs can withstand heat, cold and chemicals.
-These eggs hatch when favourable conditions return to their ambient environment.
+These eggs hatch when favorable conditions return to their ambient environment.
+The eggs provided (23d) are of this type.